 Camera Carrying Case

-It’s still part of my life long quest to find the best bag for my cameras.
-I really like the Think Tank and Ona.
-Think Tank bags are pretty nice just to protect your camera from point A to point B. The Ona is more of a traveler’s package.
-You can fit a laptop etc.
+It’s still part of my lifelong quest to find the best camera bag.
+I like the Think Tank and Ona bags.
+Think Tank bags are pretty nice, just to protect your camera from point A to point B. The Ona is more of a traveler’s package.
+You can fit a laptop, etc.

 The Think Tank comes in a few sizes.
-I use the mirrorless mover 20 and have also used the 10.
-The 10 is probably better if you only want to use it for your camera.
-Although you could probably tightly squeeze two Panasonic LX100 cameras in the 10.
+I use the Mirrorless Mover 20 and have also used the 10.
+The 10 is probably better if you only want to use it for your camera, although you could probably tightly squeeze two Panasonic LX100 cameras in the 10.
 They have a 5 as well.
-I personally use the Mirrorless Mover 20 because I like to carry more than one camera.
+I use the Mirrorless Mover 20 because I like carrying multiple cameras.

 Mirrorless Mover 10 – Amazon